r-neal-kelly/the_scriptures/README.md

 **[Read Online](https://r-neal-kelly.github.io/the_scriptures/)**

-Currently adding Deuteronomy in Hebrew, Greek, Latin, and English sourced from a Hexaglot, and Wellhausen's Prolegomena in English.
+Just finished adding the Pentateuch in Hebrew, Greek, Latin, and English sourced from a Hexaglot.

+Also working on Wellhausen's Prolegomena in English, on the side.

 ## Stats